LibCrowds/libcrowds-pybossa-theme/templates/account/email/noncontributors.md

 Hi, {{ user['fullname'] }}!

 We notice you signed up for {{config.BRAND}} some time ago, but never contributed.
-We would like to encourage you to visit our project again and start collaborating with us.
-We hope not to bother you with this email- we’re just trying to make you give us a hand!
+It would be great if you could visit again and give us a hand in improving access to the collections of British Library!

 Cheers!